gzigzigzeo/ebay_request/README.md

 ## OmniAuth strategy

-If gem is configured use:
+If gem is configured somewhere at initializer (shown above):

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do